 The Insurrectionist is also available in paperback format.
 To purchase the paperback edition, click here.

-COMBO DEAL: Purchase the e-book editions of The Insurrectionist and Andy Nowicki’s other books The Columbine Pilgrim, Under the Nihil, Lost Violent Souls, and Heart Killer together and save 10 percent.
+COMBO DEAL: Purchase the e-book editions of The Insurrectionist and Andy Nowicki’s other books The Columbine Pilgrim, Under the Nihil, Lost Violent Souls, Heart Killer, and Muze together and save 10 percent.
 Use coupon code “NOWICKI” at checkout to get the discount.

-E-BOOK SALE: All Terror House e-books are on sale for $0.99.
-This sale ends Wednesday, September 22.
+BLACK FRIDAY BOOK SALE: All of Terror House’s e-books are on sale for $0.99.
+This sale ends on Wednesday, November 30.